The Gokstad grave

 The burial chamber

+The exhibited burial chamber at the Viking Ship Museum will be dismantled in October 2019.
 The burial chamber was covered by several layers of birch bark.
 The archaeologists found remnants of silk interwoven with gold thread stuck between the logs in the roof.
 These are possibly the remnants of a lavish woven tapestry that decorated the inside walls.
 A bed made up with bed linen in which the dead person was laid to rest stood in the burial chamber.

 The Gokstad man